What Is Woodland Hills Best Known For?

 12.Blue Jam Café

 This is not your drab old-school bowling alley.
 “Sunday Funday”, “Monday Mayhem”.
 The names offer a clue that this is an exciting, hang-out all night, party kind of bowling alley offering something for everyone, whether you go for a corporate outing, a kids party, or a social event.
+So, come on over and have some fun.

 With over 20 years of making delicious traditional dishes with recipes from the North and the South of India, it’s not a surprise this family-owned restaurant has been recognized by the LA Times & Daily News as the best Indian restaurant in southern CA.

 Many residents enjoy Woodland Hills’ tranquil, quiet, and suburban vibe, so there isn’t much nightlife for residents unless they travel to neighboring Valley communities.
-Since the neighborhood is located near the popular Ventura Freeway, many residents express concern about traffic congestion, especially now that the community is turning into the next shopping mecca of the Valley.
+Since the neighborhood is located near the popular Ventura Freeway, many residents express concern about traffic congestion, but especially now that the community is turning into the next shopping mecca of the Valley.